douglasgreen/outlines/computing/programming_languages/php.md

     -   In PHP, a variable starts with the `$` sign, followed by the name of the variable.
     -   Variable names are case-sensitive and must start with a letter or underscore, followed by any number of letters, numbers, or underscores.
-    -   PHP is a loosely typed language, meaning you don\'t have to declare the data type of a variable.
+    -   PHP is a loosely typed language, meaning you don't have to declare the data type of a variable.
 PHP automatically converts the variable to the correct data type based on its value.

 2.  **Data Types**: